dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 ![FP](/assets/images/mismatch_on.png "FP")

-We see that many of the correct results contain occlusions, preventing the structural features of the building from being matched.
+We see that many of the correct results contain occlusions or severe camera distortions, preventing the structural features of the building from being matched.
 In most of the cases, it is difficult for even a human to match the images.

 Since the AmsterTime dataset contains pairs of images across time (1250 archival, 1250 streetview) we can also reverse the gallery and query sets.
-Interestingly, the results are worse.
+Surprisingly, its easier to predict the future than the past ;)

 |            |    query   |   gallery  | recall@1 | recall@5 |
 |:----------:|:----------:|:----------:|:--------:|:--------:|